RecallGraph/RecallGraph/README.md

 ## Introduction

-_evstore_ is an event-based datastore with version-control - like features.
+CivicGraph is an event-based datastore with version-control - like features.

 It is a [Foxx Microservice](https://www.arangodb.com/why-arangodb/foxx/) for [ArangoDB](https://www.arangodb.com/) that features _git-like_ semantics in its interface, and is backed by a transactional event-sourced tracker.